nirvaris/nirvaris-theme-default/README.md

 - The theme also provide a simple image gallery

-- If you want to build a new theme, just donwload the sources, rename the app and use this as a template.
+- To build a new theme, just donwload the sources, rename the app and use this as a template.

 We have a plan for making some models where you could add the website name, meta-data, schema for Structure data and few more things that the theme could have at the first place and could be added straight at the admin.